 Voting in a government election is an important human right for everyone.
 In the real world, we often hear that governments try to scare voters through threats and violence.
 We even hear that they cheat the voting system with fraud.
 As a result, politics is an industry that would benefit greatly from decentralization.

 A group of developers that are looking to solve these issues has created FollowMyVote, which will allow people to vote using the Ethereum blockchain.
 By using a decentralized application to verify voters identities, elections can now be safe, secure and transparent.

 With FollowMyVote, the voting system cannot be cheated — every vote is independently verified on the public blockchain and cannot be changed.

 Other Industry Potentials:

 - …and many, many others!

 The purpose of this guide was for you to learn what decentralized apps are, and what they can do.
 By reading this article in full, you should now understand the main technology behind a dApp.
-You know that dApps or decentralized applications are applications of blockchain; 'blockchain applications', if you may.
+You know that dApps (decentralized applications) are applications of blockchain.